 With its low price and fantastic academic programs, Missouri University of Science and Technology is a fantastic bargain, earning a position of #471 best for the money.By offering financial aid to 78.0% of its undergraduates,this school helps you avoid as much student debt as possible.
 Get a better idea of what student life at Missouri University of Science and Technology is really like by watching a few campus videos.

 It's hard to beat Alfred University if you want to study Ceramic Engineering.
 Alfred, New York delivers a charming small-town atmosphere for students to learn in.

 Because the usual SAT score of this school's applicants is around 1,055, admissions officers can afford to be pretty selective.Considering that 7.0% of student loan borrowers have defaulted, Alfred's default rate of 5.0% is impressive.
-See all of Alfred University's rankings to learn more about the college.
+Where is Alfred really succeeding?
+Check out all of the school's rankings.